Hersch-Nathan/LatexTemplates/README.md

 ## Adding a New Class

-If you want to add another LaTeX class (for example, a lab report class), follow this pattern so the repo stays consistent and discoverable.
+If you want to add another LaTeX class (for example, a lab report class), follow this pattern so the repo stays consistent and discoverable:

-1) Create the class file
+1. **Create the class file**
    - Add a `your_class_name.cls` at the repo root.
    - Include metadata with `\ProvidesClass{your_class_name}[YYYY/MM/DD vX.Y Description]`.
    - Implement user-facing commands with `xparse` (e.g., `\NewDocumentCommand{...}{...}{...}`) and keep options documented in comments.

-2) Provide docs in `docs/`
+2. **Provide docs in `docs/`**
    - Create `docs/your-class-guide.md` with:
      - Quick Start snippet (`\documentclass{your_class_name}` … minimal compile-able example)
      - Options and defaults (e.g., `uppercase|titlecase`)
      - Public commands and environments (syntax, purpose, short examples)
      - Figures/listings helpers if any
      - Troubleshooting section for common LaTeX errors

-3) Add templates and tests at the repo root
+3. **Add templates and tests at the repo root**
    - Minimal template: `your_class_template.tex` showing only the essential flow (metadata + a couple of sections/environments).
    - Full demo: `yourclasstest.tex` that exercises all features (sections, figures, code listings, special options).
 Keep it compile-ready.

-4) Update README and examples
+4. **Update README and examples**
    - Add a bullet in README under “Repo Files” for the new class.
    - Link the guide from the README “Guides” section.
    - Optionally add a snippet in `docs/examples.md` if there’s reusable patterns.

-5) Keep docs in sync
+5. **Keep docs in sync**
    - When you change public behavior in the class, update both `docs/your-class-guide.md` and the template/test files in the same PR.
    - Run a quick compile to ensure templates/demos still build cleanly.

+## Troubleshooting

+If you encounter issues:

+- Ensure all required LaTeX packages are installed (see each guide for details)
+- For bibliography issues, check `.bib` file paths and run `biber` if needed
+- For figure errors, confirm file paths and extensions
+- Run `pdflatex` twice for cross-references
+- See each class guide for more troubleshooting tips